 You will develop these skills in the context of your chosen specialism.

 This course is open to graduates with a first or upper second-class degree in psychology (or a cognate discipline with some psychology study) or equivalent.
 International students are very welcome.
 We accept IELTS 7.0 overall with 6.0 in each subtest.

 You will undertake a double weighted Advanced Study module in Cognitive Psychology (30 credits).

 - Contemporary Research in Psychology (15 credits)

-- Advanced Research Skills & Design (15 credits)
+- Advanced Research Skills and Design (15 credits)